Alex Prizgintas: Author, Musician, Historian, and Preservationist

 About Orange County’s Railroads

-While the Moodna Viaduct is in active service, one railroad marvel that has been forgotten is the Maybrook Classification Yard.
+While the Moodna Viaduct is in active service, one railroad marvel that has been largely forgotten is the Maybrook Classification Yard.
 When the Poughkeepsie Railroad Bridge opened for service in 1889, it was the only Hudson River crossing between Albany and New York City until the Bear Mountain Bridge opened in 1924 for automobiles.
 The bridge allowed trains from New England to travel through Dutchess County, across the Hudson River, and then interchange goods with railroads operating west of the Hudson River.
 This interchange occurred at Maybrook which, at its height, possessed 177 tracks that extended 71 miles.
 In addition to the miles of trackage used to classify and sort railroad cars, the yard also featured a massive twenty-five stall roundhouse used to store locomotives, a substantial engine machine shop, and a large icehouse used to provide ice for cars carrying refrigerated goods.
 Maybrook suffered with the decline of regional railroads and ended service abruptly in 1974 when the Poughkeepsie Bridge suffered a catastrophic fire.
 Today, one track remains in Maybrook and few signs of the yard are visible today.

 The demise of Maybrook was echoed across Orange County in the 1960s, 1970s, and 1980s, as automobiles and airplanes triumphed over railroads.
 One by one, busy railroad lines were abandoned and removed—leaving some unrecognizable today.
 Having been fascinated with geography from a young age, these old railroad lines fascinated me and, now, I have spent years collecting, writing, and sharing their history.